 - Other public official authorized to perform marriages or in accordance with any mode or solemnization recognized by a religious denomination or Indian tribe or nation.

-If the bride and groom choose to perform their own ceremony, they must complete the lower portion of the marriage license and sign as bride and groom as well as parties to the marriage.
+If the couple chooses to perform their own ceremony, they must complete the lower portion of the marriage license and sign as officiating party as well as parties to the marriage.
 The type of ceremony and words exchanged (if any) are their choice.

 Clerk & Recorder